-Using a home equity loan for debt consolidation
+Should you use a home equity loan for debt consolidation?

-Is it a good idea to use home equity to consolidate debt?
+Should I use a home equity loan to consolidate debt?

-Your home equity can be one of your most important assets; the more you build your home equity, the more cash you have access to through loans and lines of credit.
+Home equity loans and home equity lines of credit are best for those who have significant equity available in their homes, typically at least 15 percent to 20 percent.
+Your home equity can be one of your most important assets; the more you build it, the more cash you have access to through loans and lines of credit.

 Pros of using home equity for debt consolidation